juliawol/WB_Knowledge_Base/README.md

 The fine-tuning portion was completed using triplet loss with SentenceTransformer to improve the model's understanding of the similarity between questions and relevant answers (chunks) from the knowledge base

 You can refer to the code in `Fine_tuning_with_triplets.ipynb`.
-The fine-tuned model is available at https://drive.google.com/file/d/10OcyHBcTVFt4vG8bEJ46i5Ig-OTkSOG_/view?usp=sharing
+The fine-tuned model is available at https://drive.google.com/file/d/10OcyHBcTVFt4vG8bEJ46i5Ig-OTkSOG_/view?usp=sharing or at HuggingFace JuliaWolken/fine_tuned_model_with_triplets

 **Prepare the Knowledge Base**:
    For the purposes of fine-tuning, creating a dataset with hard-negatives was an essential step.
 This code will only be compatible with train sets that contain a question, true chink and a hard-negative.